lemonnuggets/movie-manager/README.md

 # movieman

-A python script that to manage your movie folder.
+A python script to manage your movie folder.
 (Windows Only)

 ## Features